YanivElayev/cache-system/README.md

 ![8192 hset](https://github.com/YanivElayev/cache-system/assets/40890285/172fd3b8-84b6-439f-a046-7c5509be90c9)

-In addition to the hashes, There is a sorted set to each chunk size.
+In addition to the hashes, there are 2 sorted sets.
+Each sorted sets represents chunk size.
 The sorted set of 8 KB chunks sorts offsets by their access times.
 Each time there is a read request from an offset to an 8 KB chunk, its access time is updated and the chunk will be in the head of the set.
 The sorted set of 64 KB chunks sorts offsets by their insertion time since the 64 KB chunks have predetermined